← back to cindnesskult.com

 The Neurodivergent Brain: A Tilted Scale

 Research suggests conditions like ADHD and Autism are linked to an Excitatory/Inhibitory (E/I) imbalance, where the "go" signal is overactive relative to the "stop" signal.
+While this is a key theory, the neurobiology of these conditions is multifaceted and unique to each individual.

 This can create a "noisy" neural environment, leading to: